 Black-Tailed Deer weigh between 120-200 pounds and are a subspecies of mule deer.
 While reddish-brown in summer, they turn grey to better camouflage in winter.
 These animals live 9-10 years, only ranging three square miles for their entire lives!
 In this small space they use four stomachs to digest plants, fungi, berries, and lichens.
 While rarely heard, black-tailed deer communicate with each other using at least ten different sounds.
 Every April – August mature bucks regrow their antlers while their cast-offs become an important source of calcium for the soil.
 During the summer they form their own bachelor groups while females raise one or two new fawns who are usually born in May or June as twins.

-On the Rogue River black-tailed deer families with two fawns are a very common sight on the river but leap away if you get to close.
+Black-tailed deer families with two fawns are a very common Rogue River wildlife but leap away if you get to close.

 Bald Eagle: The Not-Bald Bird